-The Florida Fish and Wildlife Conservation Commission (FWC) directed staff to evaluate all species listed as Threatened or Species of Special Concern as of 1 September 2010.
-Public information on the status of the Lower Keys population of the Florida brown snake was sought from September 17 through November 1, 2010.
-The 3-member biological review group (BRG) met on November 19, 2010.
+The Florida Fish and Wildlife Conservation Commission (FWC) directed staff to evaluate all species listed as Threatened or Species of Special Concern as of November 1, 2010 that had not undergone a status review in the past decade.
+Public information on the status of the Lower Keys population of the Florida brown snake was sought from September 17 through November 1, 2010, but no information was received.
+The 3-member Biological Review Group (BRG) met on November 19, 2010.
 Group members were Kevin Enge (FWC lead), Steve Johnson (University of Florida), and Paul Moler (independent consultant) (Appendix 1).
-In accordance with rule 68A-27.0012 F.A.C, the BRG was charged with evaluating the biological status of the Lower Keys population of the Florida brown snake using criteria included in definitions in 68A-1.004 and following protocols in the Guidelines for Application of the IUCN Red List Criteria at Regional Levels (Version 3.0) and Guidelines for Using the IUCN Red List Categories and Criteria (Version 8.1).
-Please visit http://myfwc.com/docs/WildlifeHabitats/Imperiled EndangeredThreatened FinalRules.pdf to view the listing process rule and the criteria found in the definitions.
+In accordance with rule 68A-27.0012, Florida Administrative Code (F.A.C), the BRG was charged with evaluating the biological status of the Lower Keys population of the Florida brown snake using criteria included in definitions in 68A-27.001, F.A.C., and following protocols in the Guidelines for Application of the IUCN Red List Criteria at Regional Levels (Version 3.0) and Guidelines for Using the IUCN Red List Categories and Criteria (Version 8.1).
+Please visit http://myfwc.com/wildlifehabitats/imperiled/listing-action-petitions/ to view the listing process rule and the criteria found in the definitions.